Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8.8
 Currently Active

 - [Yatopia](https://github.com/YatopiaMC/Yatopia) - Aims to combine the code from many Paper forks and optimization mods, as well as many unique optimizations, but it's known to be very unstable and usually, Purpur is a better choice.
 Only use if you desperately need performance and think it's worth the instability.
+Yatopia has been discontinued by the current project leader [Simon Gardling](https://github.com/Titaniumtown) because the reputation was just too bad for him to handle.
 Version: 1.15.2 - 1.16.5
 DISCONTINUED